risahamm/containers.h/README.md

 # s21_containers

-#### Implementation of Vector, Map, Set containers of the s21_containers.h library.
+#### Implementation of Vector, Map, Set of the STL containers.
 Study project.

-The russian version of the task can be found in the repository.

 - The program is developed in C++ language of C++17 standard using gcc compiler;
 - The program code is located in the src folder;